 Is NPPD building new roads to deliver material and equipment to construct the line?

 No, NPPD does not plan to build roads.
 Gravel drives will be developed from the existing county road to the fenced-in substation, allowing NPPD vehicles to gain access for maintenance purposes or at the request of a landowner.
 There may also be some need to make improvements to the existing roads where needed.
 Existing roads, trails and paths will be used as much as possible.
 NPPD will have five material storage yards located approximately 50 miles apart along the route.
 Lattice towers will be constructed on approximately 128 miles of the R-project line and helicopters will be used for portions of tower assembly.
 Fly yards, which are smaller than material yards, will be located approximately five to seven miles apart along lattice tower sections.
 To minimize ground impacts, NPPD will use matting, where necessary, and limit access to designated routes.

 Is the R-Project transmission line being built to facilitate the development of any specific wind project(s)?

 The R-Project is being built for reliability, relief of congestion, and the potential of new renewable energy development if pursued and approved at the local level.
 The line is not being built to meet the needs of any specific wind developers.
-To date, only one wind project has been identified that is proposed to interconnect with R-Project facilities.
 Even if no wind energy is ever built, the R-Project is still needed to address reliability concerns and relieve congestion.